Ponaka Kanakamma

-Ponaka Kanakamma (1892-1963) was an Indian social worker, activist and freedom fighter, who was imprisoned over a year, as a disciple of Mahatma Gandhi.
+Ponaka Kanakamma (1892-1963) was an Indian social worker, activist and freedom fighter who played an important role in India's struggle for independence.

-She founded Sri Kasturidevi Vidyalam, a large school for girls in Nellore.
+She was a disciple of Mahatma Gandhi and played an important role in the Swadeshi and Khadi Movements.
+She also was an advocate for women's education, founding a high school for girls in Nellore called Sri Kasturidevi Vidyalayam.

 Early life

-Ponaka Kanakamma was born in Nellore district, on 10 June 1892 at Minagallu.
-Her father was Marupooru Konda Reddy and mother, Kaamamma.
+Ponaka Kanakamma was born in Nellore district, on 10 June 1892 at Minagallu to father Marupooru Konda Reddy and mother Kaamamma.
+She hailed from a wealthy landlord community and was married to her maternal uncle, Subbarama Reddy, at the age of eight.
+Subbarama was from Potlapudi Village, near Nellore.
+Her husband did not allow her to attend school, but she still taught herself Telugu, Hindi, and Sanskrit.

-Career
+Activism

+Indian Independence Movement

+Ponaka Kanakamma was involved with the Indian Independence, or "Vande Mataram", Movement from an early age.
+In 1907, when she was 16 years old, she hosted activists Bipin Chandra Pal and his wife during a visit to Nellore.

+From 1916 to 1919, she was very actively involved in revolutionary politics.
+She purchased 13 acres of land in Pallipadu village about 8 miles from Nellore on the banks of river Penna and handed over the land to her revolutionary friends for concealing fire arms and for firing practice.
+She donated land to establish the "Pinakini Satygraha Ashram", which became a center for nonviolent resistance movement.
+It was inaugurated by Gandhi on April 7, 1921.
+Chaturuvedula Krishnaiah (C.V.Krishna), Digumarti Hanumanta Rao, his wife Krishnabai and Kondiparti Punnaya were the founder Members of the Ashram.

+Kanakamma participated in non-cooperation movement and in Salt Satyagraha (1930).
+She was imprisoned in Rayavellore prison or 6 months in 1930 and for 13 months in 1932.
+She was imprisoned alongside freedom fighters such as Rajajee, Durgabai Deshmukh, and Bezawada Gopala Reddy.

+Promotion of Education

-She hailed from a very rich landlord community.
-She married her maternal uncle Subbarama Reddy, a rich landlord from Potlapudi Village, near Nellore.
-She was eight years old at the time of her marriage.
-As her husband was traditional, she was not allowed to attend school.
-Though she had no formal schooling, she acquired proficiency in Telugu, Hindi and Sanskrit by her own efforts.
-In 1907, when BipinChandraPal and his wife visited Nellore in connection with 'Vande Mataram Movement', she hosted the couple.
-At that time, she was only 16 years of age.
-With the help of her youngest brother-in-law Pattabhiramareddy, who was involved in Library movement, she established "Sujana Ranjani samajam" and "Vivekananda Granthalayam" in Potlapudi village, near Nellore to serve the society.
+With the help of her youngest brother-in-law Pattabhirama Reddy, who was involved in Library Movement, she established "Sujana Ranjani samajam" and "Vivekananda Granthalayam" in Potlapudi village, near Nellore.
 Her friends started libraries in nearby villages Pogadadoruvu kandrika and Kotturu.
 She worked for the uplift of Harijan (outcaste) and poor.

-From 1916 to 1919 for a brief period, she was under the spell of revolutionary politics and later became the ardent disciple of Mahatma Gandhi.
-She purchased 13 acres of land in Pallipadu village about 8 miles from Nellore on the banks of river Penna and handed over the land to her revolutionary friends for concealing fire arms and for firing practice.
-When she became the follower of Mahatma, she donated the land to establish the "Pinakini Satygrahasramam".
-Gandhiji inaugurated the "Pinakini Satyagraha Ashram" on 7 April 1921.
-Chaturuvedula Krishnaiah (C.V.Krishna), Digumarti Hanumanta Rao, his wife Krishnabai and Kondiparti Punnaya were the founder Members of the Ashram.

-Kanakamma participated in non-cooperation movement and in Salt Satyagraha.
-She underwent six months rigorous imprisonment in 1930 in Rayavellore prison and in 1932 imprisoned in Rayavellore for 13 months.
-Rajajee, Durgabai, Bejawada Gopala Reddy and many other important freedom fighters were her co prisoners.

-Under Gandhiji's constructive programme, Kanakamma founded Sri "Kasturidevi Vidyalam" (School for girls) on Vijayadasami Day in 1923.
+Under Gandhiji's constructive program, Kanakamma founded Sri "Kasturidevi Vidyalam" (School for Girls) on Vijayadasami Day in 1923.
 It was inaugurated by Sri Tanguturi Prakasam Pantulu.
 Gandhiji laid the foundation stone for the permanent building of the school on 12 May 1929.
 In 1944 Kanakamma exchanged 1-5 acres of the school site, in Pogatota Nelore for a sprawling 20 acre of land in the outskirts of Nellore and a school building was built in this site with the donation made by Sri tikkvarapu Ramireddy in around 1947 or so.
 Kasturi devi Vidyalam campus, is the living monument for Kanakamma.
 For some time, she acted as a member of AICC.
+She also acted as vice-president of Andhra Congress committee.